fujiisoup/attendance_register/README.md

 # Automatic attendance logging for Kyoto university

-With this script, the attendance logging is automatically made based on
+This script enables the attendance logging automatically.

-+ arrival will be registered when unlock the screen of your computer for the first time in each day
++ the time unlock your computer for the first time in each day is the *arrival time*
-+ departure time will be registered when you lock the screen last time in each day
++ the time you lock the screen last time in each day is the *departure time*

 ## Limitation

 This script only works in ubuntu/debian computers and only in KUINS network.
+Only one OS-dependent part is [login_monitor.sh](./login_monitor.sh), which detects the screen lock / unlock and start a python script [send_login_log.py](./send_login_log.py).
+The python script should work in any OS, but not the shell script.
+Any contribution is wellcome.

 This script cannot know when is the last screen lock until the end of the day.
-Therefore, this cannot click the `depature` botton.
+Therefore, this cannot click the *depature* botton in time.
 Instead, it just adds a note for the departure time.

 ## Motivation